 - From the expression Agapi Mou, which means “my love” in Greek.

 - Expression that comes from the current Greek and is used in countries such as Greece, Cyprus and Albania.
 Its translation is literally ” my love “.

 - Expression that expresses the feeling of a true love and without selfishness.
 Derived from ” Agápē “

 - My heaven

-Agapimú is the union of two current Greek words, namely, the noun agap i which means love and the genitive mou which expresses property to the first person, that is, “mine”.
-In short, it expresses “my love”
+Agapimú comes from two modern Greek words, namely the noun agap i which means love and the genitive mou which expresses ownership to the first person, that is, “mine”.

 Agapimú, was used 5 years later by the Spanish singer Ana Belén.
 This artist recorded a version adapted by José Luis Gómez Escobar of the Greek song.
 The audience for this song was very high and that led to the term becoming popular and reaching different parts of the world.

 - Words like agapimú are more common than it seems in the Spanish language.
 This is because all Romance languages, including Spanish, come from there.
 The popularization of these expressions is mainly due to the influence of religion.

 - It is true that agapimu is not an expression originally found in the Bible.
 However, its root comes from the ancient Greek agape which is one, of at least four, of the ways in which love was expressed in ancient times in the Hellenic area and an expression widely used in the sacred pages.

 - Many words, such as agapimú, of Greek origin are used in the Spanish language.
 Examples of this are expressions like cardio (cardiology, myocardium) which means heart in Greek; neuma (pneumatology, pneumatology) that expresses spirit or air in the Hellenic language.